Getting Started

 Configuring MIDI Input/Output

-You can set up your MIDI Devices from the Settings Window by clicking
+MIDI Devices are configured from the Settings Window (

-on the Toolbar.
+button on the Toolbar).
 By default, MidiStickers will detect and enable your first MIDI Input Device.

 In the Audio/MIDI tab, you can enable or disable specific MIDI controllers.